jmparlett/JET/designdoc.md

 ## appropriate confirmations (are you sure you want to save, etc)

-1. prompting for filename when saving a new file (opened the editor without a file arg)
+1. prompting for filename when saving a new file (opened the editor without a file arg) if they have a file opened display status msg saying <filename> saved. if they opened without a file prompt for a file name to save then display status msg.